genesiscommunitysuccess/docs/docs/03_server/05_access-control/03_password_authentication.md

 ### Password change

-As explained in the previous section, if the response for the login attempt is `PASSWORD_EXPIRED`, then the GUI can allow the user to change the password, provided they know their existing password.
+As explained in the previous section, if the response for the login attempt is `PASSWORD_EXPIRED`, then the GUI can allow the user to change the password - provided they know their existing password.

 #### Change request